Volunteer Income Tax Assistance (VITA)

 - A copy of last year’s tax return, if available

-- Amount of the first and second Economic Impact Payment (“Stimulus Payment”) received
+- Amount of the third Economic Impact Payment (“Stimulus Payment”) received

 - Wages, Form W-2 for all employers